 Shashank Sule

-I’m Shashank and I am a fifth-year PhD student in the Applied Mathematics, Applied Statistics and Scientific Computation program at the University of Maryland, College Park.
+I’m Shashank and I am a sixth-year PhD student in the Applied Mathematics, Applied Statistics and Scientific Computation program at the University of Maryland, College Park.
 I am jointly advised by Dr. Wojciech Czaja and Dr. Maria Cameron.
-I am interested in applied harmonic analysis, machine learning, and spectral graph theory with applications to rare event modeling in molecular dynamics and signal processing.
+I use tools from applied analysis to design and analyse algorithms for manifold learning, deep learning, and explainability in molecular dynamics and medical imaging applications.
+Recently I’ve been interested in equivariant graph neural networks, neural collapse, and bilevel optimization.
 Before Maryland, I graduated from Amherst College with a degree in mathematics.

 Find my latest CV, find me on LinkedIn email me at ssule25[at]umd[dot]edu.